System FR as Foundations for Stainless: Syntax and Operational Semantics

 \subsection{Terms of an Untyped Calculus}

 Let $\Var$ be a set of \emph{variables}.
-We let $\UTerms$ be the set of all (untyped) terms (see Figure~\ref{fig:uterms}) which includes the unit term $\tu$, pairs, booleans, natural numbers, a recursor {\tt rec} for iterating over natural numbers, a pattern matching operator {\tt match} for natural numbers, a recursion operator {\tt fix}, an error term $\tuerr$ to represent crashes, and a generic term $\turefl$ to represent proofs of equality between terms.
+We let $\UTerms$ be the set of all (untyped) terms (see Figure~\ref{fig:uterms}) which includes the unit term $\tu$, pairs, booleans, natural numbers, a recursor {\tt rec} for iterating over natural numbers, a pattern matching operator {\tt match} for natural numbers, a recursion operator {\tt fix}, an error term $\tuerr$ to represent crashes.
 The recursor {\tt rec} can be simulated using {\tt fix} and {\tt match} but we keep it in the paper for presenting examples.